jeinstei/baketorio/README.md

 Overhauls game to be all about baking.
 All science packs are changed to be things you must bake.

+To mix in even more fun, check out [Baketorio+](https://mods.factorio.com/mod/baketorio_plus) expansion by [Edenstudent](https://mods.factorio.com/user/Edenstudent)

 ## FAQ

 Q: How do I select the right nutrient recipe?

-A: There are two item selector the show in the top left when inside an assembler. select any recipe in the assembler and then select any one/two items in the top left and it will auto-set your recipe
+A: The NutriGen tool that will open whenever inside an assembling machine.
+There is a two item selector that will show in the top left of your sceen when inside an assembler.
+Select your desired inputs, and the selector will update the recipe to be a compatible nutrient.

+To go the other way around, I recommend looking at the icons on the nutrient recipes to determine what is needed.

+Q: Is this compatible with space-age?

+A: Yes!
+It doesn't use or require ANY features from the expansion.
+That might change in the future, but the plan is to keep the mod usable by anyone, with or without the expansion.

 ## History